aiucl/aiucl.github.io/_posts/2019-12-21-spread-divergence.md

 \tilde{p}(y) = \frac{1}{N}\sum_{n=1}^N \mathcal{N}(y;x^n,\sigma^2 I_X)
 $$

-The objective is then simply an expectation over the log likelihood $$\log \tilde{p}_\theta(y)$$, a quantity itself which is well defined since
+The objective is then simply an expectation over the log likelihood $$\log \tilde{p}_\theta(y)$$,

 $$
 \tilde{p}_\theta(y) = \int p(y\vert x)p_\theta(x)dx = \int \mathcal{N}(y; g_\theta(z),\sigma^2 I_X)p(z)dz
 $$

-which is itself a standard generative model with a Gaussian output distribution.
+which is a standard generative model with a Gaussian output distribution.
 For this we may now use a variational training approach to form a lower bound on the quantity $$\log \tilde{p}_\theta(y)$$.
-The final objective just then requires evaluating the expectation of this bound, which can be easily approximated by sampling from the spreaded data distribution
+The final objective just then requires evaluating the expectation of this bound, which can be easily approximated by sampling from the spreaded data distribution.

-Overall, this is therefore a simple modification of standard Variational Autoencoder (VAE) training in which there is an additional outer loop sampling from the spreaded data distribution.
-Our aim isn't to produce the most impressive face sampler, but rather to show how one can make a fairly simple modification of the standard training algorithm to cope with deterministic outputs.
+Overall, this is therefore a simple modification of standard Variational Autoencoder (VAE) training in which there is an additional outer loop sampling from the spreaded data distribution[^SD].

 In the figure below we show how we are able to fit a deep generative 4 layer convolutional network with deterministic output to the CelebA dataset of face images.
 Whilst this model cannot be trained using standard VAE approaches, using the spread divergence approach and sampling from the trained model gives images of the form below